(Download a PDF version)

 Phone: 303-296-9287 (Worldwide) or 800-338-2237 (North America)

-- Prepare for vaccinations and other medical care.
+Prepare for vaccinations and other medical care.
 Rabies vaccines should be administered as mandated by state regulations.
-Alley Cat Allies encourages using the three-year vaccine for adult feral cats.
+Alley Cat Allies encourages using the three-year vaccine for adult community cats.
 Other vaccinations, such as distemper, and other treatments, such as for fleas or worms, can be administered at the discretion of the veterinarian and based on the caregiver’s ability to pay.
-We encourage veterinarians to consult industry leader protocol.
+We encourage veterinarians to consult industry best practices.
 For more hands-on information visit the Feral Cat Project and Humane Alliance.